Content Warning continues for preteen sexualization, nudity and gore.

 But wait, god forbid a woman do anything, even if she’s the lead character.
 Deathgyunos survives, so Prettz runs out and kills him with his sword.
 That’s what we’re here to see, right?
 Final Fantasy: Sexualization of Children® and Boys Killin’ Things with Swords™.

 Final Fantasy: Legend of the Crystals is awful.
 It’s just absolutely awful.
 In fact, I feel like I’ve given the wrong impression so let me try recapping the OVA from the top.
 Ahem: a robot guy from nowhere grave-robs a supporting FFV character, murders another, and disappears for centuries.
-When he returns, a descendant of Bartz gets a Crystal shoved up her ass, fired a laser, and they all lived happily ever after.
+When he returns, a descendant of Bartz gets a Crystal shoved up her ass, fires a laser at the robot guy, and they all lived happily ever after.
 If I accidentally gave you the impression that anything else actually happened in the course of this OVA, I’m sorry, because there really wasn’t.
-The voice acting is rushed, the second episode is largely irrelevant, two of the heroes functionally do nothing at all, and most importantly: this OVA was about a girl with a Crystal shoved up her ass.
+The voice acting is rushed, the second episode is largely irrelevant, two of the heroes do nothing at all, and most importantly, this OVA was about a girl with a Crystal shoved up her ass.
 There are rare hiccups of quality, and Linaly isn’t awful once you divorce her from… well you know.
 But that’s about it.
 In fact, someone must have agreed with me, because Linaly is the only element of this OVA that was ever referenced outside of the product, with a Moogle named after her in Dissidia.
 Other than that, this is something best left forgotten.